LewisC0/milestone-project-one/README.md

-1. UX

-project goals
+# LCReviews

+## Milestone Project 1 - Static Front-End Website

+# UX - User Experience

+## Project Goals

 The primary goal of LCReviews is to provide a website space dedicated to providing users with reviews of their favouritie musicians and bands.
 The main target audience is anyone with an appreciation and curiosity towards music.

-user goals
+## User Goals

-.
-A website which is easy to use, navigate and understand .
-Easily accessible reviews and recommendation
+- A website which is easy to use, navigate and understand

-developer goals
+- Easily accessible reviews and recommendation

+## Developer Goals

-.
-The website will be easy for users to use and understand .
-Visually appealing
+- The website will be easy for users to use and understand
+- Visually appealing
-.
-Professional looking website
+- Professional looking website
-.
-Well written code which is reflected in the websites presentation
+- Well written code which is reflected in the websites presentation

-user stories
+## User Stories

 As a user interested in music and reviews, I want:

-.
-A visually appealing website, which is easy to understand.
+- A visually appealing website, which is easy to understand.
-.
-The ability to easily find the reviews of albums or bands, that I am specifically looking for.
+- The ability to easily find the reviews of albums or bands, that I am specifically looking for.
-.
-A clear rating system, which shows the reviewers overall thoughts about the music.
+- A clear rating system, which shows the reviewers overall thoughts about the music.
-.
-Well written reviews.
+- Well written reviews.
-.
-Imagery related to the review, album or band, which makes for clearer navigation.
+- Imagery related to the review, album or band, which makes for clearer navigation.

-design choices
+As a user interested in wanting to see a specific album I enjoy, getting reviewed, I want:

+- A visually appealing website, which is easy to understand and navigate
+- An easy to use contact form
+- A functional contact form

+# Design Choices

-Font
+## Font

 Text throughout the website is in Roboto font style.
 Roboto is a very well designed modern font which is very easy to read and looks great on any number of devices.